 current liquidity);

-the issue of pricing policy and the degree of risk of operations.
+the issue of pricing policy and the degree of risk of the operations being carried out.

-Minimization of expenses in the process of attracting funds;
+Minimizing costs in the process of raising funds;

-maintaining the required level of the Bank's liquidity, increasing its
+maintaining the required level of liquidity of the Bank, increasing it

 sustainability.

 2.6.
-The Bank, when conducting its deposit policy, takes into account the following
+When carrying out its deposit policy, the Bank takes into account the following

 factors: